 What this "campaign lite" does instead?
 Shames prostitutes.
 Shames Johns.
 Shames the oldest profession that ain't going nowhere, whether you like it or not.
 And conveniently, does not shame (nay exalts) the guys who have used their services.
 (Please trust me, they have.)

 Interestingly, I've seen several feminists and feminist groups proudly post this ad on Facebook, which seems so obviously contradictory in its messaging.
-Filmmaker Iari Lee and A Girl's Guide to Taking Over the World (whom I truly respect) parrot this rhetoric without seeing the possible hypocrisy or outright damage.
-It's jump on a bandwagon for the bandwagon's sake.
-(Heck, they're cute guys!)
+Filmmaker Iari Lee and A Girl's Guide to Taking Over the World (whom I truly respect) parrots this rhetoric without seeing the possible hypocrisy or outright damage.
+Jumping on a bandwagon for sake of jumping.

 I've often heard male friends say, "I'd never pay for sex.
 I don't need to."
 Well, kudos to you.
 But some choose to.
 And in countries all over the world, it's a fine and legal working arrangement.
 So I can't help but note the underlying message: